codezs09/self-driving-car-nd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I decided not to convert the images to grayscale because traffic sign colors also contain information on what a sign might be.
 Converting those images to grayscale kind of lose this advantage.

 I normalized the image data because well conditioned inputs (zero mean, equal variance) facilitate the optimization to find weights minimizing cross-entropy error.
+The normalization goes like this:

-(might put a distribution image here)
+   (image-128.)/128.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.